Find Dental Assistant Programs and School Reviews.

 Looking for a career in Dental Hygiene?
 We now offer dedicated information for tomorrow’s dental hygienists.
 Get information on state requirements, salaries, job outlook and full school listings here.

 Dental assistants are members of a dental team who perform a variety of technical, inter-personal and office management-related tasks.
 A dental assistant career is often varied and flexible, with excellent employment prospects.
+See our dental assistant salary guide.

 Education and Certification